 Drawing a Conclusion

 Final Fantasy II is incredibly difficult for me to parse in terms of quality.
 It was undoubtedly one of the most ambitious titles of its day, yet almost none of these surprisingly forward-thinking ideas translate to anything playable let alone enjoyable.
 So much of one’s time in this game is spent grinding and going on several pointless fetch quests that any semblance of good pacing will dissipate immediately.
-Then again, I also believe it to be the Final Fantasy installment that successfully gave the series its identity, as the original was, for all intents and purposes, an unlicensed Dungeons & Dragons game.
-I myself wouldn’t discover this game until nearly sixteen years after its initial release, and even at the time, I could appreciate its retroactively subversive elements.
+Then again, I also believe that it helped the series cultivate its own identity, and even when I played it sixteen years after its initial release, I appreciated its retroactively subversive elements.